jdinitto/TLDR-Learning-JS-Design-Patterns-by-Addy-Osmani/allInOne/README.md

 [![img](http://akamaicovers.oreilly.com/images/0636920025832/cat.gif)](http://addyosmani.com/resources/essentialjsdesignpatterns/book/)

+# Contributing

+Don't be shy!
+Lets make the docs better to help out our other fellow devs to learn design patterns in JavaScript.

+Please do review the [book](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#designpatternsjavascript) first before making any PR fixes/additions to the `master`.
+Thanks!

 # Anti-Patterns
 - Bad solution to a particular problem.
 - Knowledge of anti-patterns is critical for success.
 Once we are able to recognize such anti-patterns, we're able to refactor our code to negate them so that the overall quality of our solutions improves instantly.